 “Beach Read” by Emily Henry

 Synopsis: This delightful romance follows January Andrews and Augustus Everett, two writers with a serious case of writer’s block.
-To overcome their creative hurdles, they swap genres for the summer—January tries her hand at literary fiction, while Augustus dives into romance.
-As they help each other out, they discover there’s a fine line between love and hate.
+To overcome their creative hurdles, they swap genres for the summer.
+January tries her hand at literary fiction, while Augustus dives into romance.
+As they help each other, they discover a fine line between love and hate.

-Why It’s Perfect for Summer: This book is the epitome of a beach read—not just because of its title, but because it captures the essence of summer love and personal growth.
+Why It’s Perfect for Summer: This book is one of the best breezy summer books—not just because of its title, but because it captures the essence of summer love and personal growth.
 It’s light, funny, and heartwarming, making it an ideal companion for a sunny day.

 Personal Anecdote: I read this book last summer while on a beach vacation.
 I found myself laughing out loud and grinning ear to ear.
 It was the perfect escape, and it left me with that warm, fuzzy feeling that only a good romance can provide.